 Jerrod: You would kick me out of your home.

 Bo: Yeah, I'd go, "What the fuck are you doing?"
 But let me just turn this on you just for a second because this is more fun for me.
 Is it scary?
-Would you feel--I think something you're personally interested in is just the idea of ambition and wanting to be something and are you terrified?
-Is it a terror of not capitalizing on any potential you have, is there— What do you feel about— Do you feel, are you sort of, I don't know like Kobe-esque?
-Or like, you know, in terms of just like you can't see failure in front of you even if you tried?
+Would you feel—I think something you're personally interested in is just the idea of ambition and wanting to be something, and are you terrified?
+Is there terror of not capitalizing on any potential you have, is there—what do you feel about—?
+Do you feel, are you sort of, I don't know, like Kobe-esque?
+Or like, you know, you can't see failure in front of you even if you tried?
 Or are you okay with failure in front of you, if you were to find it?

 Jerrod: I mean, yeah.
-I think certain failures are— I know it's inevitable.
+I think certain failures are—I know it's inevitable.
 You'll always have something.
-Everything, it's always the intention.
+It's always intention.
 I just know that my intention in doing things is to either have a learning experience or to really contribute to whatever it is.

 Bo: Yeah, Yeah.

-Jerrod: But it really is just-I just, it's complete trust in that.
-I just try to have that, because then it's no— Look, I have specific career goals and that type of thing but more so the goal is to, like— and again, I know this may sound like silly or whatever, but the goal is to have an idea and to be able to put that idea out.
+Jerrod: But it really is just, it's complete trust in that.
+I just try to have that, because then it's no—look, I have specific career goals and that type of thing, but more so the goal is to, like— and again, I know this may sound silly or whatever, but the goal is to have an idea and to be able to put that idea out.
 In whatever form that is, I don't need to be in it or whatever, I just want to be able to get ideas out.
 That's the goal.
-So it's not necessarily a number attached to a lot of them, or like certain criteria, it's just the opportunity—
+So it's not necessarily a number attached to a lot of them, or like a certain criteria, it's just the opportunity—

 Jerrod: —to have that.